openweb-studios-webland/fullstack-workshop/README.md

 ## Survey

 Please take the post-workshop survey!!
-Your honesty is important to helping me improve for next time: https://goo.gl/forms/tf4JwUi0lSrMYgKQ2
+Your honesty is important to helping me improve for next time: https://forms.gle/17ktSPBNo82VwuPFA

-## Apollo Server (Morning)
+## Apollo Server (Day 1)

 Welcome to the server portion of the workshop!
-For the morning session, we will be building a GraphQL server based on the [Movie DB REST API](https://developers.themoviedb.org/3/getting-started/introduction).
+We will be building a GraphQL server based on the [Movie DB REST API](https://developers.themoviedb.org/3/getting-started/introduction).

 ### File Structure (in order of importance):
 - `server.js`: Where all the magic happens to set up Apollo Server